harrisoncramer/Digital-Ocean-Scripts/README.md

 # ssh.sh
 Creates a new SSH key and adds it to the ssh-agent.
 You must manually then <a href="https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account">add the keys</a> to your Github account.

+# nginx
+Starts an Nginx server, starts the firewall, and allows HTTP/HTTPS traffic into the server.

 # packages.sh
 This is a collection of useful applications for development on the Ubuntu server.
 It includes:
 1. Yarn